 - 3.1.
-Reflections on progressive ideology of Paulo Freire and their educational implications - 3.2.
+Reflections on progressive ideology of Paulo Freire - 3.2.
 Influence of Bertrand Russell's philosophy on education in the modern social context - 3.3.
 Philosophy of Jyothi Rao Phule, Baba Saheb Ambedkar and J. Krishnamurthy and its impact on understanding social realities of education in the modern Indian system of education